topkecleon/telegram-bot-bash/doc/3_advanced.md

 #### message formatting and keyboards

-The output of the script will be processed by 'send_messages', so you can not only send text, but also keyboards, files, locations and more.
+The output of the script will be processed by `send_messages`, so you can not only send text, but also keyboards, files, locations and more.
 Each newline in the output will start an new message to the user.
-To have line breaks in your message you must insert ' mynewlinestartshere ' or '\n' instead.
+To have line breaks in your message you must insert `\n` instead.

 To open up a keyboard in an interactive script, print out the keyboard layout in the following way:
 ```bash